A number of factors, including driver education, driver behavior, and alcohol impairment can have an effect on teen car crash fatalities and injuries.

 Source: NSC analysis of NHTSA FARS data.

-In 2018, a total of 774 young drivers 15 to 20 years old involved in a fatal crash tested positive for alcohol (BACs of 0.01 g/dL or higher).
-Twenty-four percent of young drivers killed in crashes had some alcohol in their system, while 19% were impaired (with BACs of 0.08 g/dL or higher).
+In 2021, a total of 884 young drivers 15 to 20 years old involved in a fatal crash tested positive for alcohol (BACs of 0.01 g/dL or higher).
+Twenty-two percent of young drivers killed in crashes were impaired (with BACs of 0.08 g/dL or higher).
 Laws in all states and the District of Columbia prohibit drinking among people younger than 21.
-Although young drivers continue to be involved in alcohol-impaired crashes, these laws are saving lives.
-NHTSA estimates that 31,959 lives were saved since 1975 because of these state laws.

 - Data Table